davesnx/styled-ppx/documents/css-extraction.md

   ppx run inside a `(library ...)` stanza, read via `Ppxlib.Driver.Cookies.add_simple_handler`.
 Absent when the module isn't compiled as part of a library (for example an `(executable ...)` stanza) or the cookie wasn't set.
+The aggregator reads this key to group and order rules by owning library; see Order below.

 ```ocaml
 [@@@css.config [("env", "production"); ("library", "my_lib")]]